michael2012z/BitBible/markdown/Etheridge/files/Acts.md

 30. AND Paulos willed to enter the theatre, and the disciples restrained him.

-31. And the chiefs of Asia, because they were his friends, sent, praying of him not to deliverOr, give his life. himself by going into the theatre.
+31. And the chiefs of Asia, because they were his friends, sent, praying of him not to deliver

 32. But the crowd who were in the theatre were greatly commoved, and others cried other things; for many of them knew not on what account they were assembled.